Misanthrope (band)

 Misanthrope is a French metal band, formed in 1988.
-The name of the band is taken from Molière's play Le Misanthrope, reflecting the band's very theatrical style and the influence of the French dramatist on their music and lyrics.
+The name was taken from Molière's play Le Misanthrope, reflecting the band's theatrical style and the influence of the French dramatist on their music and lyrics.

-The band's genre has evaded easy categorization, but can be compared to bands from the progressive and technical death metal genres, such as Opeth or In Flames, with a wide array of tempo and style changes.
-The band also makes extensive use of keyboards, and features clean, though tormented, vocals alongside the traditional death grunt.
+The band's genre evades categorization, but can be compared to bands from the progressive and technical death metal genres, such as Opeth or In Flames, with a wide array of tempo and style changes.
+The band uses keyboards and features clean vocals alongside the traditional death grunt.